christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 It is indeed very weird that our view says nothing about how it changes state and our state change logic just has some random class names it listens to.
 This selector also has some challenges thinking scalability.
 Imagine an application with hundreds of elements and you depend on classnames to find your elements.
 It is very fragile.
 Maybe we can do something about that.

 Of course we want to use observables, so let us create a new source to actually trigger state changes.
-Lets us call them actions:
+Let us call them actions:

 ```javascript